radareorg/radare2-book/introduction/getting_radare.md

 This will probably take a while, so take a coffee break and continue reading this paper.

-To update your local copy of the repository you will have to type this command in the root of the recently created 'radare' directory.
+To update your local copy of the repository you will have to type the following command in the root of the recently created 'radare' directory.

     $ git pull